Washington native Keri Bell continues to build skydiving legacy and inspire others with her feats

 “Everything kind of goes away,” she said.
 “The minute you begin to freefall, you’re not thinking about anything else, you’re only thinking about the task at hand.
 You’re flying around, you’re checking everything out, but there are no other worries.”

-A pioneer of skydiving with more than 13,500 jumps under her belt, Bell, who currently lives and works in Shelton, has been leaping out of airplanes for more than 30 years and the sport has takenher around the world.
+A pioneer of skydiving with more than 13,500 jumps under her belt, Bell, who currently lives and works in Shelton, has been leaping out of airplanes for more than 30 years and the sport has taken her around the world.

 One of her most recent jumps was much closer to home, though, as she and other members of the Highlight Pro Skydiving Team, a professional demonstration group devoted to promoting women, jumped into Cheney Stadium for the OL Reign’s match Saturday to help the team honor its five Olympians.